Divyaansh313/hacky/README.md

 - Pings members of the server whenever a new Hackathon or event is announced

-- helps ypu create reaction roles
+- Helps you create reaction roles

-- encourages you when you feel down
+- Encourages you when you feel down

-- Help showing a list of available commands
+- Helps in showing a list of available commands

-- creates a poll
+- Creates a poll

 ## Contributors ✨